Does the Internet suck? Or do just the parts we get to see suck?

-Dated archives are generated on YouTube for each daypart livestream, offering a theoretically endless, on-demand archive of the videos few humans get to see, as robots might, and sometimes do, see them.
+Dated archives are generated for each daypart livestream, offering an ongoing archive of the videos few humans get to see, as robots might, and sometimes do, see them.

 * The live stream runs throughout day; there are “intermissions” every four hours (and as needed for maintenance.)
 Archives of recent streams are available on the Videos page or on the YouTube Channel.

 Additional software development and sound design contributions: Curt Miller